GDD-Nantes/FedShop/README.md

 # FedShop : The Federated Shop Benchmark

 FedShop is a synthetic RDF Federated Benchmark designed for scalability.
-It evaluates the performances of SPARQL federated query engines  such as [FedX](https://rdf4j.org/documentation/programming/federation/) ,CostFed, Semagrow, Splendid (etc) when the number of sources grows.
-FedShop is based on a E-commerce scenario with e-shops and e-rating-sites as in [BSBM](http://wbsg.informatik.uni-mannheim.de/bizer/berlinsparqlbenchmark/).
-Compared to  BSBM, each shop and rating-site of FedShop has its own SPARQL endpoint and share a common catalog of products.
-Following the BSBM idea, the FedShop queries simulates a user  navigating the Federated shop as a single virtual shop.
+It evaluates the performances of SPARQL federated query engines  such as [FedX](https://rdf4j.org/documentation/programming/federation/), CostFed, Semagrow, Splendid, etc, when the number of sources grows.
+FedShop is built around an E-commerce scenario with e-shops and e-rating-sites as in [BSBM](http://wbsg.informatik.uni-mannheim.de/bizer/berlinsparqlbenchmark/).
+Compared to  BSBM, each shop, and rating-site of FedShop has its own SPARQL endpoint and shares a standard catalog of products.
+Following the BSBM idea, the FedShop queries simulate a user navigating the Federated shop as a single virtual shop.
 The scaling factor is obtained by adding more and more shops and rating-sites within the federation.
-In FedShop, we are able to observe the performances of federated queries when the number of source is increasing.
+In FedShop, we are can observe the performances of federated queries when the number of sources is increasing.

-FedShop includes a data generator, a template query instanciator and a running environment able to collect statististic on the benchmark itself and on federated query engines running over FedShop.
+FedShop consists of three components: the data generator, the query (and template) generator, and the running environment able to collect statistics on the benchmark itself and on federated query engines running over FedShop.

-# FedShop Datasets and Queries
+## FedShop Datasets and Queries

 If you just want to reuse our generated datasets and queries, we release our datasets and queries [here](https://drive.google.com/drive/folders/1vi7iElN25Pmtciy5y7iccx5T1P9bNMXJ).
 To get all the archive (1,6Go) from Google Drive: